szagar/cowharbor_tools/README.rst

-CowHarbor Tools provides methods to helper parse reports from TradeStations and from Enhanced Walk Forward Optimizer (by TraddeMaid).
+CowHarbor Tools provides methods to help parse reports from TradeStations and from Enhanced Walk Forward Optimizer (by TradeMaid).

 * Free software: MIT license